 In the physical workplace, managing time and attendance can be as simple as checking to see if an employee is in the office and actively working.
 Traditional time cards often make the process even easier.

-Below are six ways to manage the time and attendance of employees in a remote environment.
+Below are six ways to manage the time and remote employee attendance.

 1. Establish Remote Work Policies

-Like most things in the business world, successful management of time and attendance starts with establishing clear expectations for employees.
+Like most things in the business world, successful management of time and remote employee attendance starts with establishing clear expectations for employees.

 Like typical workplace guidelines, remote work policies should outline specific expectations on when employees should work, how much they should work, how they should record their productivity, and more.
 In particular, these policies should outline expectations for attendance to meetings, clocking in and out, and the appropriate uses of time off.